Skip to main content

 Series Details:

-• Registration: Registration is required via our Osher Registration System (first-time logging in or need assistance?
-See the Osher Registration Guide below)
+• Registration: Registration is required via the Osher Registration System.
+First-time logging in or need assistance?
+See the Osher Registration Guide below.

 Meera Rastogi, PhD, ATR-BC, LPATArt therapy is guided by Meera Rastogi, PhD, LPAT, ATR-BC, Licensed Psychologist and Board-Certified Art Therapist, and UC student assistants.